 There are a few things you need to check for first, like:

 - What’s inside the wall—plumbing, electrical, HVAC, etc.?

 When to DIY: If your home is one story, and you know without a doubt that it is not load-bearing and does not have any gas lines, pipes, electrical wires, etc. behind it

 When to Hire a Pro:

 - If you don't know what's behind your wall, a great way to find out is by hiring an experienced contractor to do an initial consultation.
-This can be done for as little as $100.
+This can be done for as little as $100 in some areas.